remix-run/react-router/docs/getting-started/tutorial.md

 }
 ```

 Actually, that "!" doesn't look boring at all.
 This is pretty exciting.
-We sat on this code for over a year as we recovered financially from a global pandemic.
+We sat on React Router v6 beta for over a year as we shifted gears with our business after a global pandemic.
 THIS IS THE MOST EXCITING THING WE'VE DONE IN A WHILE!

 Finally, go make sure `index.js` or `main.jsx` (depending on the bundler you used) is actually boring: